 It is the ACD's intention that derivatives and forward transactions will only be used for Efficient Portfolio Management.
-The Company may use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to shareholders.
-The use of derivatives for investment purposes may alter the risk profile of the fund.
+The Company may use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders.
+The use of derivatives for investment purposes may alter the risk profile of the Company.

-The Company will not maintain an interest in immovable property or tangible moveable property.
+The Company will not maintain an interest in immovable property or tangible movable property.

-Benchmark Shareholders may compare the performance of the Company against the IA Flexible sector.
-Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against other similar funds in this peer group sector.
-The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.
+Benchmark Shareholders may compare the performance of the Company against the ARC Sterling Steady Growth PCI.

+Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against an index based on the real performance numbers delivered to discretionary private clients by participating investment managers.

 The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.

-Classes of shares available Income Shares Accumulation Shares Currency of denomination Pounds Sterling Minimum initial investment £1,000,000
+Classes of shares available Income Shares

+Accumulation Shares

+Currency of denomination Pounds Sterling

+Minimum initial investment £1,000,000

 Minimum subsequent investment £100,000

 Minimum withdrawal None, provided the minimum holding is maintained

 Minimum holding £1,000,000

 ACD's preliminary charge 7%

+Charge for investment research None

 Redemption charge None

-Charge for investment research: None

-Annual management charge 0.15% per annum of funds under management subject to a minimum of £35,000 per annum

-Ruffer LLP's fee An annual fee of 1% on the first £10 million of Assets; 0.8% on the next £15 million of Assets, 0.75% on the next £25 million, 0.7% on the next £50 million and 0.65% on the balance (exclusive of any applicable VAT).

-Rothschild & Co Wealth Management UK Limited fee 0.78% per annum payable monthly in arrears.

-Annual accounting date 30 November

-Interim accounting date 31 May

-Annual income allocation date 31 March

-Interim income allocation date 30 September

-Invest in any Securities Market of the UK of a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

-Invest in Eligible Markets As listed in Appendices 4 and 5

-Income Equalisation Yes, averaged.

-Charges taken from income or capital All charges other than those relating directly to the purchase and sale of investments are taken from income.
+Annual management charge 0.15% per annum of funds under management subject to a minimum of £35,000 per annum Evelyn Partners Investment Management LLP's fee 0.5% for all assets under their management Rothschild & Co Wealth Management UK Limited 's fee 0.8% for all assets under their management Schroder & Co.
+Limited 's fee 0.6% for all assets under their management Annual accounting date 31 October Interim accounting date 30 April Annual income allocation date 31 December Interim income allocation date 30 June Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes Invest in Eligible Markets As listed in Appendices 4 and 5 Income Equalisation Yes, averaged.
+Charges taken from income or capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income.
 If at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital.

-I Income to be distributed as a dividend

-interest? income in the form of a dividend or nd or
+Income to be distributed as a dividend or interest?
+The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

-nding the

-composition of the assets held over over

-the accounting period.

-^{} Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.
+\Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.